PR Advice for Bloggers

 Tip 2: Include key information in your email

 The more popular/large scale the company is, the more information you should include.
-But regardless of its size or popularity, the key info you should always disclose are your monthly views, social media followership and domain authority (Moz is great for that).
+But regardless of its size or popularity, the key info you should always disclose are your monthly views, social media followership and domain authority (Moz is great for this).
 If you have a YouTube channel, don't forget to include the number of subscribers & how many views your videos generate per month.

 If the PR person is doing their job right, they will check all these things anyway but you're saving them a lot of time if you simply copy & paste this info into every PR email you intend to send.